CREATE-knowledge-planning/create-integration/README.md

 - `$ ./venvstart.sh`
 will enter the python venv, setting the appropriate environment variables.
 The same script will also initialize the venv if it hasn't been created yet.

-Once in the virtual environment, as a first time setup, run:
+Once in the virtual environment, as a first time setup for the database, run:
 - `$ ./fill_db.sh`

 Finally, to run a gauntlet of simulations: